kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 ## Proposal

-See https://github.com/bwsalmon/kubernetes/pull/1 for a WIP version of the code (currently out of date).
 We discuss each of the added items: pod scheduling signature, batching mechanism and opportunistic batching in turn.

 ### Pod scheduling signature